 4. Surging popularity

 Bitcoin is also popular because the hype surrounding the cryptocurrency has made it a trendy trading vehicle.
 Because the value of the currency fluctuates so much, traders can jump in and make (or lose) money.
-This hype and the perceived limited nature of coins has driven the price of bitcoins much higher over the last decade, and it continues to fluctuate significantly.
+This hype and the perceived limited nature of coins has driven the price of bitcoins much higher over the last decade, though it continues to fluctuate significantly.

 Disadvantages of Bitcoin